The city’s upzoning process has come to its predictable ugly end. It got intense toward the end. And personal.

 I think we have lost a sense of trust, decency and respect and this was felt by many.

-Like Mayor Allison, I take heart in the work of Ellie Ostrom, IU professor who won the Noble Prize in economics in 2009.
+Like Mayor Allison, I take heart in the work of Ellie Ostrom, IU professor who won the Nobel Prize in economics in 2009.
 She showed how communities can co-operate to share resources.
 Her ideas drive debates today about the future of the planet.

 To me, neighborhoods, growth and green space are sacred resources we must evaluate…and no where more poignantly than on this, our local level.